 How to Get Furniture

-Wondering how to get furniture from the Mississauga Furniture Bank?
+Wondering how to get furniture from My Furniture Bank?

 We work in conjunction with registered community agencies and shelters to serve individuals and families who are re-establishing a home in Halton and Peel Regions.

-The only way to get furniture from the Mississauga Furniture Bank is to be referred by one of our registered partnered agencies.
+The only way to get furniture from My Furniture Bank is to be referred by one of our registered partnered agencies.

 Please see the list of our partnered agencies below.
 If your agency is not listed, please ask your caseworker to get in touch with us on your behalf!